DescartesResearch/Creo/README.md

 ## Getting started

-1. [Install](https://www.rust-lang.org/tools/install) the Rust programming language
+1. [Install](https://www.rust-lang.org/tools/install) the Rust programming language.
-2. Build the project with `cargo` and add the binary to your `PATH`
+2. Build the project with `cargo` and add the binary to your `PATH`.

 ```shell
 $ cargo build --release